flarum/cli/README.md

 The 3 base step types actually provide a simple interface to generate test cases.
 See the relevant test files for more info.

 Since commands directly affect the filesystem, unit tests for them aren't really possible.
 It would also be quite complex to unit test all commands in addition to all steps.
 For this reason, commands should be manually tested, but unit tests are not currently required.

+### Monorepo Support

+Flarum CLI was designed with monorepos in mind.
+When registering a step, you can provide it an array of subdirectories to run it in.
+For each of these subdirectories, an instance of the step will run with the `paths` object returning the subdirectory as `package()`, and the original root directory as `monorepo()`.

+A monorepo should have a `flarum-monorepo.json` file in the root directory with the following (optional) keys:

+- `packages.core`: a path to Flarum Core, if present.
+- `packages.extensions`: an array of paths to Flarum extensions.
+- `packages.composer`: an array of paths to non-extension PHP Composer packages published on Packagist.
+- `packages.npm`: an array of paths to non-extension JS/TS packages published on NPM.

+### Scaffolding Generation

+One powerful use-case of Flarum CLI is creating new extensions, and keeping infrastructure in sync for existing extensions.
+For example, if managing 100 extensions, making sure the prettier config is consistent for all of them can be very tedious.
+Additionally, it can be annoying to have to add TypeScript config to every extension, and it's easy to make mistakes.

+For this purpose, Flarum CLI's `Scaffolder` system formalizes the concepts of initializing and updating extension infrastructure.

+At the core level, there's a boilerplate directory (`boilerplate/skeleton/extension`) that contains the scaffolding for a new extension.

+The scaffolder receives a set of modules, which represent some aspect of infrastructure (e.g. JS, TypeScript, Backend Testing, etc).
+Modules can be updatable (e.g. TypeScript) or not (e.g. the core setup of an `extend.php` file).
+They can also be togglable (e.g. JS), or not, in which case they are always on.

+Modules own files in the scaffolding directory, as well as keys in JSON config files.
+Every file and key must belong to at least one module.
+If any keys in a JSON config file belong to a module, all keys must belong to a module; if no keys are owned, the config file is treated like any other file.

+Modules also have template params, which are used as variables in the scaffolding.

+There's a lot more features and guaruntees than that, see the `Module` interface for more information.

+The main benefit to this system is that given this scaffolding / module setup, it is possible to generate steps to initialize a new extension, update/add a module to an existing extension, or audit an extension for any outdated infrastructure.
+This is how the `init`, `infra`, and `audit infra` commands are implemented.